Kirbitz/NomicGameManager.Api/documentation/enact_amendment.md

 # Enacting Rules

-Returns json data about the account creation.
+Returns json data about the amendment creation.

 - **URL:**